joshmoore-sec/ScriptsAndQueries/README.md

 Write-Host "There are $countExpiring certs." -ForegroundColor Green

 # Create Accounts
-{#Enter a path to your import CSV file
+#Enter a path to your import CSV file
 $ADUsers = Import-csv C:\my\file\path.csv

 foreach ($User in $ADUsers)